go-simpler/styleguide/README.md

 # styleguide

-A styleguide for the `go-simpler` organisation.
+A styleguide for the `go-simpler` organization.

 It should be treated as an extension to [Effective Go][1], [Go Code Review Comments][2] and [Uber Go Style Guide][3].